SC-SGS/PLSSVM/bindings/Python/README.md

 **Note**: if the backend type is `plssvm.BackendType.SYCL` two additional named parameters can be provided:
-`sycl_implementation_type` to choose between DPC++ and AdaptiveCpp as SYCL implementations and `sycl_kernel_invocation_type` to choose between the two different SYCL kernel invocation types.
+`sycl_implementation_type` to choose between DPC++ and AdaptiveCpp as SYCL implementations and `sycl_data_parallel_kernel` to choose between the different SYCL data parallel kernels.

 **Note**: if the backend type is `plssvm.BackendType.HPX` or `plssvm.BackendType.Kokkos` special initialization and finalization functions must be called.